Login

 Sprint race format and rules

-The sprint runs over approximately one hundred kilometres, which works out to between fifteen and twenty laps depending on the circuit length.
-Most sprints take around thirty minutes from lights out to chequered flag.
+The sprint runs over approximately 100km, which works out to between 15 and 20 laps depending on the circuit length.
+Most sprints take around 30 minutes from lights out to chequered flag.
 There are no scheduled pit stops; teams have to make a tyre last the whole race, which is why the sprint's strategy reads as "flat out" from the start.

 Cars start from a standing start, in the grid order set by sprint qualifying.
 The race rolls with the same flag and incident rules as a Grand Prix: virtual safety car, full safety car, red flag, blue flags for back-markers.
-DRS is enabled after the first two laps as in a normal race.
+Overtaking relies on the same aids as a normal 2026 race: active aerodynamics on the straights and the Overtake Mode power boost that replaced DRS.

 Tyres at sprint weekends are run on a single weekend allocation across all sessions.
 Drivers receive a fixed number of dry sets (in recent seasons, 12 sets per driver) which they must manage across practice, sprint qualifying, the sprint race, main qualifying and the Grand Prix.
 The sprint is most commonly run on soft or medium tyres; hard tyres are rarely used.